CSClub05/Height-Locked/README.md

 ## Requirements

-- Minecraft Java Edition 1.21.4
-- Fabric Loader 0.16.10 or newer compatible release
+- Fabric Loader
-- Fabric API for 1.21.4
+- Fabric API
 - Java 21

 The mod is client-only; it does not need to be installed on a multiplayer server.